hfyxin/5_Evaluating_Network_Performance/README.md

 # 5_Evaluating_Network_Performance
+by Ben Miethig, Yixin Huangfu, Jiahong Dong

-Elliott's version of "5 - Evaluating Network Performance".
+This is Yixin (Elliot)'s version of "5 - Evaluating Network Performance".

+This is code for the submitted IEEE paper.